 Hair Growth Cycle Explained

-Hair growth follows a repeating cycle rather than continuous growth.
-Each follicle operates independently, which explains why hair shedding and regrowth occur daily.
+Hair grows in a repeating cycle rather than continuously.
+Each follicle follows its own cycle, which explains daily shedding and regrowth.

 PhaseDurationDescription